freeplane/docs/src/docs/ai/ai-chat-workflows.md

 For details, see [AI prompts and profiles](ai-prompts-and-profiles.md).

+## Review chat instructions

+The AI chat options menu has two independent instruction controls:

+- `Show instruction history` shows the committed system and profile instruction blocks stored with the chat.
+This is useful when you want to inspect which instructions were active for earlier visible chat requests.
+- `Preview next request instructions` shows a non-persistent preview of the system and profile instructions that would be used by the next visible request.

+The preview appears below the `AI profile` selector and above the input area.
+It updates when relevant request inputs change, for example the selected profile, tool availability, or system instruction state.

+The preview is not part of the chat transcript.
+It is not copied with chat history, saved as a committed chat message, counted as a chat turn, or sent as a separate user message.
+It is a display of the next request's instruction state.

+If the selected profile differs from the profile currently active in the chat, the preview applies that pending profile change first.
+The preview then shows the composed system instruction followed by the effective profile instruction.

 ## Workflow example: branch spelling correction

 Goal: improve text quality while keeping original content visible.